 Pastoral Care Record– Information relating to a student that can impact on a student’s duty of care or particular needs, includes demographics and student background information.
 Likely to act as a summary of information represented elsewhere in the Wellbeing data model, that can be transferred with a student to another school.
 Information of this nature can and will be contained more broadly in Student Demographic and PersonalInfo containers already in the SIF Specification, however, this entity is for recording extra information outside of that which is currently represented in SIF.
 E.g. Special Needs, details of any integration aides required or other information or support that impacts on a student’s ability to succeed in school or impacts their learning and needs to be transferred to other systems.
 A lot of this information may remain in the 3rd party innovation system.

 Wellbeing Event (Wellbeing Incident) - Student Behaviour – Event that impacts on a student’s duty of care.
-This has been modelled by Sentral as an Incident, by CEOM as a behaviour support incident and by WA previously an "Incident Report" but looking to move to terminology such as a “behaviour support record”.
+This has been modelled by Sentral as an Incident, by CEOM as a behaviour support incident and by WA previously as an "Incident Report" but looking to move to terminology such as a “behaviour support record”.
 In the room, there was an emphasis that this ‘event’ was needed to track both ‘positive’ and ‘negative’ behaviours and it not just the recording of a discipline incident or an accident.
 This event is specific to a student, and is not global (e.g. a pandemic): where an event involves more than one student, they can be listed in the person’s involved.
 Where the event has an impact on a student’s wellbeing an individual record for each student should be generated.
 E.g. where a student is reporting that another student fell off his bike, then the reporting student is listed as a person involved.

 Wellbeing Response – An outcome of a Student Wellbeing Event – or more often referred to in discussions as an ‘Incident’ usually will have a WellbeingResponse, action or an outcome.
 Many events may have WellbeingResponses that need to be reported to other systems or agencies.
 This may be a Suspension, an Expulsion/Exclusion, or an experience which requires reward or recognition.
 WA has specific language around categories of suspension—e.g. they are legally constrained not to refer to expulsion of students.